Guilderland Garden Club

 Scholarship Fund

-The Guilderland Garden Club has established a Scholarship Fund for an annual award to a High School Senior in one of the Guilderland District schools who will be studying a horticultural field in college.
-The Guilderland Garden Club once again announces its 2026 Scholarship.
+The Guilderland Garden Club has established a Scholarship Fund for a $500 annual award to a High School Senior in one of the Guilderland District schools who will be studying a field of horticultural in college.
+We are again offering our Scholarship for 2026.
 The following local school districts are eligible to apply: Guilderland , Voorheesville and Berne-Knox-Westerlo.
 To apply, please contact your school’s guidance counselor for an application form.
-Send questions to the Guilderland Garden Club, PO Box 282, Guilderland Center, NY 12085, Attention: Linda Miller, contact us with the form below or email LAMiller416@gmail.com.
+Send questions to the Guilderland Garden Club, PO Box 282, Guilderland Center, NY 12085, Attention: Linda Miller, contact us on the form below or email LAMiller416@gmail.com.
+Donations to our scholarship program are always welcome.
+If you would like to donate to our local students' future endeavors, please contact Linda Miller or mail checks to PO Box 282, Guilderland Center, NY 12085.
+Our students will thank you for your support!

 We raise funds for the local Food Pantries and other local charities. as well as for our Scholarship Program.
 Photo above: Garage Sale fundraiser.